-At our dental office in Cordova, we always recommend that our patients brush their teeth twice a day for two minutes.
+At our dental office, we always recommend that our patients brush their teeth twice a day for two minutes.
 Following this routine daily isn’t just good for your oral health, but can benefit your overall health, too.
 However, if you skip a brushing session altogether or don’t brush thoroughly, your body may be at risk for all sorts of scary problems…

 Why Two Minutes?